ufs-community/ufs-srweather-app/doc/UsersGuide/Reference/FAQ.rst

 Increase Number of PEs

-PEs are processing elements, which correspond to the number of MPI processes/tasks.
+PEs are processing elements, which correspond to the number of :numref:`MPI %s <glossary>`  processes/tasks.
 In the SRW App, PE_MEMBER01 is the number of MPI processes required by the forecast.
 It is calculated by:

 OMP_NUM_THREADS_RUN_FCST * (LAYOUT_X * LAYOUT_Y + WRTCMP_write_groups * WRTCMP_write_tasks_per_group) + FIRE_NUM_TASKS when QUILTING is true.
 Since these variables are connected, it is recommended that users consider how many processors they want to use to run the forecast model and work backwards to determine the other values.